RakhithJK/roundcube-roundcubemail-wiki/Plugin-API.md

 Roundcube defines an abstract class named `rcube_plugin` which provides basic functions and connections to the internal API.
 Each plugin consists of a class which extends `rcube_plugin`.
 The plugin API instantiates a plugin object and then calls the method `init()` which has to be implemented by the derived plugin class.
 This startup method is the place where a plugin registers hooks, actions and scripts that will be passed to the client.

+When the `init()` method is invoked Roundcube is already fully initialized.
+If you wanted to execute some code earlier in the process (e.g. before session initialization), use `onload()` method.
+This is a solution for a special use-case, most plugins should use the `init()` method.

 To continue our sample plugin _Fancy Emoticons_, the plugin class could look like this:

 ```php